 The GDPR was the first data privacy law to introduce rights to data subjects over their personal data.
 These rights gave the data subjects significant control over their personal information, how it is being used, is it being sold to other third parties and so on.
 Among other rights, the regulation also empowers the data subjects to object to the sale of their data, or its processing.

-The GDPR laid the foundation for many of the privacy acts that were enacted close on its heels like the CCPA for California, LGPD in Brazil and the PDPA in Singapore.
+The GDPR laid the foundation for many of the privacy acts that were enacted close on its heels like the CCPA for California, and the LGPD in Brazil.

 Data subjects now have the ability to raise requests to the organizations for implementation of these rights, and these requests are referred to as Data Subject Requests (DSR’s).
 This is not to be confused with Data Subject Access Requests (DSAR’s), which is a specific subset of the broader DSR.
 DSAR is raised when a data subject is enacting their Right to Access or Right to Information under the privacy regulation.
 DSR on the other hand, could be any request raised by the data subject that fall under the ambit of the data subject rights offered by the privacy regulation.
 For instance, a request enacting the Right to be Forgotten would fall under the classification of a DSR.